jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

         sleep_time = random_timestamp()
     ...

-* then add a variable for the calculation of the difference in hours
+* then add a variable for the difference between the hours

   .. code-block:: python